migsGUIao/CSOPESY_S12G25_Homeworks/README.md

 1) csopsey-log.txt doesn't use append mode.
 Meaning its contents get overwritten everytime the "report-util" command is called.
 2) Run the program in C++ 20.
 3) Use the latest version.
-4) The program does not check if the values for "config.txt" are correct as it is not required based on the announcements made by Sir.
+4) The program does not check if the values for "config.txt" are correct as it is not required as said by Sir.
 Mantua.